YiHsuan24/peft-ml2025-hw9-p13942a03/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+# 📌 This repository is a homework template for ML 2025 Spring.
+# ❌ Do NOT fork.
+# ✅ Use the "Use this template" button at the top right to make a PRIVATE copy.

 <h1 align="center"> <p>🤗 PEFT</p></h1>
 <h3 align="center">